Magnesium is an incredibly important micronutrient.

 Just be sure to put lots of healthy fat into your salads.

-Not many people realize this, but many foods are full of fat-soluble vitamins.
+Not many people realize this, but many plant foods are full of fat-soluble vitamins.
 In other words, you’re missing out on their vitamins if you’re not eating enough fat.

 7Brazil Nuts (105mg, 26% DV per oz)